16 – 1960s: An Overview

 George Wallace

 Some were unambiguous about their dislike of Blacks and hippies, especially the disaffected southern Democrats who’d been scared out of their party by passage of the Civil Rights Act and Voting Rights Act.
 Some flipped immediately to the Goldwater Republicans, while others followed rogue Democrat George Wallace.
 As governor of Alabama, Wallace spearheaded the pushback on civil rights legislation and racial integration.
 He left the Democrats in 1967 to join the American Independent Party, which was paleoconservative on race but slightly to the left of Democrats on welfare spending.
 Wallace shows how misleading it can be to categorize or pigeonhole people politically, especially historical figures in contemporary categories.
 Like many Southern New Dealers, the populist “Hillbilly Hitler” combined economic liberalism with social/racial conservatism.
 At first, Wallace seemed to be a purely southern phenomenon, but his popularity transcended Dixie.
 See the photo caption above from Chicago.
 Many northern Republicans and working-class Democrats resented integration and black political equality, especially those in cities where children now shared classrooms with African Americans and Hispanics.
 Wallace looked at city maps and found the working-class white neighborhoods that bordered ghettos, then found auditoriums in those areas to give his speeches.
-Anxious Whites flocked to Wallace as he mounted a third-party run at the 1968 presidential campaign, winning five states.
+Anxious Whites flocked to Wallace as he mounted a third-party run at the 1968 presidential campaign, winning five states and a substantial 13% of the vote.
 Wallace ran again in 1972 but was paralyzed in an assassination attempt.
 He later repented against his racist past and became governor, once again, of Alabama in the 1980s, this time with the support of forgiving Blacks.

 Shock jock Joe Pyne was an important voice in the conservative counter-revolution.
 We’ve seen combative radio personalities before with Father Charles Coughlin in the 1930s, but Pyne was first to take the “attack interview” medium onto television, at one point attracting a larger combined radio-TV audience than Johnny Carson on the Tonight Show.
 He provided an outrageous alternative to respectable male TV characters like Carson, news anchor Walter Cronkite, actor Andy Griffith, and kid show host Captain Kangaroo.
 Pyne had a larger audience than Fox’s Bill O’Reilly, Sean Hannity, and Megyn Kelly combined for in 2016 and made more than the president or baseball star Mickey Mantle.
 Through his protégé Bob Grant, Pyne laid the foundation for the “combat talk” style of Morton Downey, Jr., conservatives Hannity, Rush Limbaugh, and Michael Savage, libertarian Howard Stern, and, to a lesser extent, liberal hosts Bill Maher and Chris Matthews.
 Pyne pioneered call-in radio on WLIP in Kenosha, Wisconsin in 1949 before founding the “TV shoutfest,” according to media historian Donna Halper.
 In the 1960s, the confrontational Pyne bullied and interrupted his way through interrogations of anti-war “peace creeps,” Black Panthers, “pinkos,” “fairies,” “sissy liberals,” and “dingbat women’s libbers,” inviting his guests to “take a hike” or even “go gargle with razor blades” while his studio audience booed them and once even rushed the stage and destroyed the set when a guest advocated “free love.”
 Pyne, who had a prosthetic lower leg from a war injury sustained at Okinawa, greeted guest musician Frank Zappa (father of Moon Unit) by saying, “I guess your long hair makes you a woman.”
 Zappa replied, “I guess your wooden leg makes you a table.”